Have you heard of guaranteed SEO services? If you have, you should know that they are fake! Stick with me.

-In fact, the only way to submit a site to Google directly is through our Add URL page or by submitting a Sitemap and you can do this yourself at no cost whatsoever.”
+In fact, the only way to submit a site to Google directly is through our Add URL page or by submitting a Sitemap, and you can do this yourself at no cost whatsoever.”

 We can make two conclusions based on this:

-- The company guarantying rankings is lying
+- The company that’s guarantying rankings is lying

 - They are relying on blackhat practices to rank your website

-Given how advanced Google is nowadays and how quickly it recognizes blackhat methods, we will have to go with the option number one.
+Given how advanced Google is nowadays and how quickly it recognizes blackhat methods, we will have to go with option number one.

-Thus, they are probably lying to you and trying to make profit based on your lack of information.
+Thus, they are probably lying to you and trying to profit based on your lack of information.

 Things become even worse if you’re claiming to be a white hat SEO company.

-Increased Google rankings don’t always result in better profits
+Increased Google rankings don’t always result in better profits.

-If you have limited internet knowledge, you probably have heard that by having higher rankings in Google you will get more traffic and thus, more profit.
+If you have limited internet knowledge, you probably have heard that you will get more traffic by having higher rankings in Google and, thus, more profit.

 Furthermore, even if you earn more money, you still might be losing as the profit is lower than the price paid for SEO services rendered.

-Trust me, I’ve had such cases.
+Trust me; I’ve had such cases.

 In other words, an entrepreneur should always be concerned about his bottom line and conversion rate.